Diseases

 The virus is transmitted by mosquitoes.
 Transovarial transmission can occur in at least one Aedes species (Aedes mcintoshi), which may, at least partially, explain the survival of the virus during inter-epidemic periods.

-Competence of mosquitoes from Southern Europe (Greece, Spain, Italy) should be assessed including transovarial transmission.
+-Competence of mosquitoes from Southern Europe (Greece, Spain, Italy) should be assessed including transovarial transmission.

 • Occasional mode of transmission